 We’ve been to London so many times now, that it is now sometimes a struggle to come up with new things we’d like to do.
-I know—third world problems.
+I know—first world problems.
 It was sunny, albeit cold, when we woke up in the morning, so we decided to do as the British Air travel podcast suggested and take a walk around Covent Gardens.

 We decided to take in a quick breakfast, and were seeking a Costa or Caffe Nero.
 It turned out many of them in our City neighborhood were closed, so we kept walking, all the way to the heart of Shoreditch.
 There we found a cafe called Attendant, “a cashless cafe.”
 The menu was simple and small, so we quickly decided on french toast and hot chocolate (my husband) and granola and flat white (me).
 What arrived was one of the prettier breakfasts I’ve ever seen.
 Judge for yourself.

 We took the Tube over to Covent Garden, starting first at the Royal Opera, where a family event was going on.
 The Opera was overflowing with families.
 We were able to walk around the inside of the facility and look at the various exhibits of costumes and listen to music being performed by various artists.
 The facility is beautiful.
 Lots of light through the atrium in daylight, and great views of the city from the upper level.
 We weren’t able to get into the theater—something for another day!